 Create the right environment

 We don’t do open floor plans, and remote teams can’t work out of a coffee shop four days a week.
-For a four-day workweek to work, you have to create a quiet space.
+For a 4-day workweek to work, you have to create a quiet space.
 As more families work at home together, the emotional dynamic is just as important.
 Creating space for conversation and committing to flexibility are a few ways that companies can be people-first during COVID-19.